Many people practicing agriculture want maximum returns from their crops and livestock.

 You should use a high-tensile wire with a minimum of 3.15 mm.

 Select the 6.1 mm or 7.5 mm cable for the main grid between poles and guy wires with a single strand.
-Where cable is used, span widths and lengths can be increased and this offsets the higher cost of the cable compared to wire.
+Where cable is used, span widths and lengths can be increased, which offsets the cable’s cost compared to wire.

 The size chosen is dependent on the carrying load.
-Load weights include initial tension plus net weight as well as any load created by hail, wind, or rain and contraction associated with temperature changes.
+Load weights include initial tension plus net weight and any load created by hail, wind, or rain and contraction associated with temperature changes.

 Guy wires that run from perimeter posts to anchors should be a double strand of the wire or cable used for the grid.